 - To Reheat.
 Reheat on the stove, stirring to recombine the spices and almond butter.

 Meal Prep Tip

-Since golden milk saves and reheats well, I like to make a double or triple batch, then enjoy it several nights in a row.
+Since turmeric milk saves and reheats well, I like to make a double or triple batch, and then enjoy it several nights in a row.